Ananym/welcome-to-nexus/misc/gogoon.md

 Once in Gogoon, find and speak to Zuhair in the north side of the village, 66/106.
 Talk to him, agree to deliver his letter.
 (Saying No may involve a long cooldown period?
 I don't remember if this was addressed..)

-You now need to visit every NPC in the village in reverse alphabetical order, which I am going to shamefully copy and paste from [NexusAtlas](https://www.nexusatlas.com/quests/gogoon-npc-largequests.php):
+You now need to visit every NPC in the village in reverse alphabetical order and say "Important letter" out loud near them.
+They will take about two minutes to read the letter - then say "Important letter" again to take back the letter and proceed to the next guard.

+You can be a little lazier by shouting instead of just saying "Important letter", using the ! key, which will let you interact with guards off screen.
+You don't have to do this in one sitting, but there's no way to check where you got up to, so keep a note and don't lose your important letter!

+I am going to shamefully copy and paste the list of guards from [NexusAtlas](https://www.nexusatlas.com/quests/gogoon-npc-largequests.php):

 1. Zuhair (66,105) - Gives you an Important Letter
 2. Yaqub (34,114)